Aliases for CYB5R2 Gene

 GeneCards Summary for CYB5R2 Gene

 CYB5R2 (Cytochrome B5 Reductase 2) is a Protein Coding gene.
 Diseases associated with CYB5R2 include Methemoglobinemia.
-Among its related pathways are Erythrocytes take up carbon dioxide and release oxygen and Cytochrome P450 - arranged by substrate type.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and O2/CO2 exchange in erythrocytes.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and cytochrome-b5 reductase activity, acting on NAD(P)H. An important paralog of this gene is CYB5R3.

 UniProtKB/Swiss-Prot Summary for CYB5R2 Gene

 NADH-cytochrome b5 reductases are involved in desaturation and elongation of fatty acids, cholesterol biosynthesis, drug metabolism, and, in erythrocyte, methemoglobin reduction (By similarity).
 Responsible for NADH-dependent lucigenin chemiluminescence in spermatozoa by reducing both lucigenin and 2-[4-iodophenyl]-3-[4-nitrophenyl]-5-[2,4-disulfophenyl]-2H tetrazolium monosodium salt (WST-1).